New York Wrongful Termination Attorneys

 Thus, even if you live in an at-will state, you may have a strong wrongful termination suit if you can show that your firing violated anti-discrimination laws or if the firing was in retaliation for reporting your employer to state or federal officials in certain protected circumstances.
 Employees who can prove wrongful or retaliatory termination may be entitled to back wages and/or punitive damages.

 If you believe that you were wrongly discharged, consult with a New York wrongful termination attorney to evaluate your rights given the circumstances of your case.
+We represent clients is Wrongful termination cases in Manhattan, Brooklyn, Queens, the Bronx, and Staten Island and throughout the state of New York.
+Our Wrongful Termination lawyers also represent employee claims in New Jersey, Pennsylvania & Washington D.C.

 New York City Employer Retaliation Attorneys